-WORDS AND PHOTOS BY Trish Albert/Southeasterncycling.com
+WORDS AND PICTURES Trish Albert/Southeasterncycling.com

 With 3-4 inches of rain forecast for Sunday, racers groaned as they rolled out of bed.
 Little did they know that Mother Nature was playing a Trick on them and would be giving out a Treat.
 Although it rained Saturday night at Serenbe, rain held off for all but the last 15 minutes of Sunday’s racing.
 The Peachtree Bikes crew put together a well balanced course with a couple of climbs, a slippery bridge, stairs, a flat section, and two fast barriers.
 Although there were a few mud spots, course conditions held up throughout the day, making for some great competition.
 Peachtree brought out all of the stops with a fire under the pavilion, 2 kegs of beer, and sweet swag for prizes.